realmagicgreen/magicgreen11ty/src/content/articles/2018-07-01-benefits-of-spirulina.md

 ---
-name: Benefits of Spirulina
+title: Benefits of Spirulina
 subtitle: Spirulina may literally be the single most nutritious food on the planet for how beneficial it is.
+date: 2018-07-01
+published: true
-description: Spirulina is is a type of bacteria called cyanobacterium, a dark blue-green algae that has been touted as one of the most potent and protective superfood in existence.
-Often used as a supplement to the diets due to the well-researched and diverse health benefits, Spirulina is a fantastic source of antioxidants, which can protect against oxidative damage.
+description: Spirulina is a type of bacteria called cyanobacterium, a blue-green algae that has been touted as one of the most potent, protective superfood in existence. # max 160 digits cos dunno how to trim it, yet......
 category: health
-tags: CO2 botany plants learning superfood wellness
-image: /assets/p/posts/health/benefits-of-spirulina/benefits-of-spirulina.jpg
+tags:
+  - article
+  - CO2
+  - botany
+  - plants
+  - learning
+  - superfood
+  - wellness
+cover_image: ./images/health/benefits-of-spirulina/benefits-of-spirulina.jpg
 show_in_home_slideshow: # use 'true' to have it displayed in home slideshow
 home_slideshow_caption: # lowercase, max 12 digits, including spaces
 flag: # new or other...